FusionFi/FusionFi-Cardano-loan-management/ccf-loans-onchain/README.md

   - updates & closes feed
   - enforces configDatum

 The Config is a token / validator pair which identifies the dapp state onchain by providing all of the script hashes of the other validators.

 *Why not use parameters?*

 Using parameters locks the validator to those parameters - if the parameters change, you are using a different vaildator.

-Making them dynamic in this way adds bloat to the transactions, but it means we can update the other validators and it wont affect the rest of the dapp ( or even the users/loans ).
+Making them dynamic in this way adds bloat to the transactions, but it means we can update the other validators and it wont affect the rest of the dapp ( or even the users/ loans ).

 ### Rewards - Rewards Tokens (`mint`)

 Rewards Minting Policy:
   - Mints Rewards Tokens

-The Rewards Token is earned by maintaining a loan position, you accrue rewards periodicalyy and can mint them when you close out your loan - meaning it has been returned.
+The Rewards Token is earned by maintaining a loan position, you accrue rewards periodicaly and can mint them when you close out your loan - meaning it has been returned.

 If you are liquidated you will lose your rewards.